Welcome to Carleton University!

 - Do not make your e-mail address available on web pages.

-cuLearn is Carleton’s Learning Management System (LMS).
-You can access cuLearn through MyCarleton Portal.
+Brightspace is Carleton’s new Learning Management System (LMS).

-The Educational Development Centre provides students and teaching assistants with resources to get the most out of Carleton’s Learning Management System.
+The Educational Development Centre provides faculty and teaching assistants with pedagogical support as well as technological teaching tools and resources to enhance the learning experience for students.

 Your Network Connection